arcxp/pb-data-analysis-scripts/README.md

 #### `all-page-urls`
 Lists all published pages with their URIs.
-Note: Only pages listed in this scripts output, templates are powered by dynamic URL patterns from resolvers which are not included in this script's output.
+Note: This script lists only pages and not templates.
+Templates are powered by dynamic URL patterns from resolvers and are not included in this script's output.

 ### `find-pages-by-uri`
 List all pages with URI containing the provided filter.